bonfire-engine/bonfire-engine.github.io/v3.0/doc/overview.md

 > render_priority = (highestPriority + 30)

-The way you can draw things like life bars, stamina and settings.
-In another words, anything that you may add to the interface to the game.
+The way you can draw things like life bars, stamina, and settings.
+In other words, anything that you may add to the interface of the game.

-Is recomended use Flutter widgets to build it, you configure it using `overlayBuilderMap` and `initialActiveOverlays` in your `BonfireWidget`
+Is recommended to use Flutter widgets to build it, you configure it using `overlayBuilderMap` and `initialActiveOverlays` in your `BonfireWidget`

 ## Joystick